mcnuttandrew/critical-hci-vis-class/src/index.md

 # Mechanics

 This course is populated by a collection of optional assignments.
 Each assignment is worth some number of points.
 To get additional details about different activities you might do, see below.
-Note that this means there is not a notion of late work in this course. **All coursework must be turned in by the last day of class before finals.**
+Note that this means there is not a notion of late work in this course. **All coursework must be turned in by the last day of class before finals (specifically before class starts on 4/22).**

 Depending on how everyone does there may be a curve.
 The course staff will not know what the curve is until the end of the semester.